HIV drug resistance: ART use in developing countries

-Shortly after the advent of ART therapy, there was much controversy about how to make the drugs accessible to the developing world in countries where the disease was most widespread.
+Shortly after the advent of ART, there was much controversy about how to make the drugs accessible to the developing world in countries where HIV was most widespread.
 Because of the strict regimen that had to be followed in taking the drugs, critics were hesitant to distribute the drugs in under-resourced countries where they worried patients would be unwilling or unable to follow the regimen.
 However, studies comparing drug regimen adherence rates between high and low income countries showed that individuals in low income countries were no less likely to correctly follow drug instructions.
 In one study, 77% of African patients were found to satisfy the standard of adherence, compared to just 55% of North American patients studied.
 These high adherence rates in resource-poor countries can be attributed to the success of community-based approaches like the HIV Equity Initiative in Haiti, which employed local workers and trained them in how to safely distribute HIV medication, as well as programs such as that in Brazil, in which generic drugs are able to be mass-produced and distributed for little to no cost.

 Future steps to control HIV resistance

 The number of people with resistant strains of HIV are growing, making the matter a more pressing issue for health care officials.
 If current trends continue, infection rates will rise, as will government spending on HIV/AIDS.
 HIV drug resistance also has the potential to disrupt the progress being made in the global fight against AIDS, such as with the "90-90-90" target to diagnose 90% of cases, provide treatment to 90% of infected individuals, and successfully suppress the viral load in 90% of the treated individuals.
 New classes of drugs are constantly being researched and produced to help address the issue of resistance, as well as to try to alleviate the steep costs associated with managing HIV.
-However, UNAIDS believes that the issue is currently under control, with ART treatment being effective for a majority of patients.
-Instead, they support research into developing a vaccine or cure as being more central to the mission of reducing the spread of AIDS.
+However, the Joint United Nations Programme on HIV/AIDS (UNAIDS) believes that the issue is currently under control, with ART treatment being effective for a majority of patients.
+Instead, they support research into developing a vaccine or cure as being more central to the mission of reducing the spread of HIV.